 It was quickly a success and was soon adopted by companies like Lyft and Facebook, who made it their primary payment gateway.
 They saw millions of people suddenly making their payments through the Stripe system and with the huge interest amongst some of the biggest companies in Silicon Valley their valuation quickly skyrocketed.
 Today the company is valued at $9.2 billion, although some, such as Brendan Miller, an analyst at Forrester Research Inc., believes that 'we’re a ways out before they can satisfy that valuation'.
 However, in August 2017 it was reported that Stripe has struck a deal with Amazon, the world's largest online retailer.
 Given that Stripe makes money through every transaction this could go some way to justifying that valuation given Amazon's revenue is constantly increasing and in 2016 grew by 27% to $135.99 billion.

 Another key element of their success has been that their simplicity combined with strong service offering meant they were attractive to startups who then quickly grew.
 It meant that peer-to-peer companies like Lyft, who have a relatively complex financial model that consists of multiple payments needing to be made after a customer pays the company, found that Stripe was the perfect system for them.
 This system helped them to grow, which in turn meant more money was given to Stripe as the number of transactions increased.
-It created a situation where Stripe was the ideal solutions for small companies, who then had no need to change providers once they grew.
+It created a situation where Stripe was the ideal solution for small companies who then had no need to change providers once they grew.

 However, as you might expect from two people who aimed to change the way e-commerce companies operated forever, they have bigger plans than just providing a payment platform.
-In fact their plan for the future is the ambitious goal to 'Increase the GDP of the Internet' according to Patrick.
+In fact, their plan for the future is the ambitious goal to 'Increase the GDP of the Internet' according to Patrick.

 What makes them genuinely innovative is that they have done all of this, yet they have still managed to stay relatively under the radar.
 According to Bloomberg, half of all online transactions that took place in the US in 2016 were done through Stripe, with the vast majority having no idea that they were interacting with the company.
 They have created an architecture so seamless that companies can take credit for it and increase sales because of the platform, the perfect system for today's e-commerce economy.